username29800/Project-Workflow-DocsTemplate/Template.md

     - Dsc: The component itself literally.
 Points to any type or kind of element in the project.
     - Tel: abbrev: Com
     - Tel: Component can belong to another Component, which is indicated by indentation.
+    - Tel: A Component should contain: Dsc, Ps, Rge(or Dsr), Com(or Dss).
+    - Tel: Any component (except DocsComponent) that doesn't meet these requirement is considered NanoComponent, and is discouraged.
+    - Tel: Do not create an Empty Component or NanoComponent.
+Use Dss for NanoComponents Instead.
+    - Tel: A Component only containing Dsc and Tel is treated as DocsComponent
+    - Tel: DocsComponents are for providing Detailed Instructions or Information.
   - Com: C:(Text)
     - Dsc: Plain literal text for trivial notes or string literals.
     - Tel: abbrev: Txl / Tel